ou-ecolab/ecopad/README.md

 ```
 Short summary:
 You have created and configured  a docker container thet is a prototype for a model.
-You can build and run it using the `docker-compose` command but it is not yet integrated in any way with
+You can build and run it using the `docker-compose` command but it is not yet integrated with
 the website.

-It is also not clear yet which role the other containers play in the process.
-These will be our next goals.
+Tasks:

-Task:
+1. Go back to the last subsection and change the code in the task queue to use YOUR new fortran container.
 1. Open the `docker-compose.yml` again and look at the information concerning your new container.
    Make sure that you understand what these instructions mean.
 If you are unfamiliar wiht docker go
    throug the minimal tutorial https://docs.docker.com/get-started/ which provides you with the basic